benschaf/waste-schedule/TESTING.md

 There is one other warning that is due to the background color and border of the calendar events having the same color value.
 This was necessary in order to override the default FullCalendar styling.

+There were no other issues with the CSS file.

 ### JavaScript

 I have used the recommended [JShint Validator](https://jshint.com) via its command-line interface to validate all of my JavaScript files. for this I installed the jshint package as a dev dependency using the command `npm install jshint --save-dev`.
-After this I created a `.jshintrc` file in the root of the project with the following content in order to enable ES6 syntax:
+After this I created a `.jshintrc` file in the `static/js` directory of the project with the following content in order to enable ES6 syntax:

 ```json
 {